shivenpatel399/RoTo-American-Blue/SECURITY.md

 ## Reporting Vulnerability

-Report under the Issues Tab if any security breaches.
+Report under the Issues Tab for any security breaches.
 No copying or any code changes are allowed.